Josh Parker: Charlton Athletic

 Josh Parker joined Charlton Athletic as a late deadline day transfer, on a six-month contract.

 He was released by Charlton at the end of the 2018–19 season.

 Wycombe Wanderers

 Parker signed for Wycombe Wanderers on 1 August 2019.
 He scored his first goal for Wycombe when he scored in an EFL Trophy tie against Milton Keynes Dons on 12 November 2019.

 Burton Albion

 On 15 January 2021, Parker joined Burton Albion on a one-and-a-half-year deal.

 On 31 August 2021, it was announced that Parker had left Burton Albion by mutual consent.

 Oxford City

 After appearing for Risborough Rangers on a non-contract basis, Parker signed for National League South side Oxford City on 12 September 2022, making his debut on the same day in a 1–0 league defeat to Chelmsford City.
 Having scored five goals across the month, Parker won the league's Player of the Month award for January 2023.

+Farnborough

+On 7 July 2026, Parker agreed to join Farnborough following his departure from Oxford City.